jazamatronic/ParametricChorus/README.md

     POT1 = Amount of Noise modulation applied to each band POT2 = Unused
     NOTE: Maybe this needs more work?
 Sounds gritty.
-  In Delay Osc mode - (LED2 Red/Off)
+	  Updated on 20220529 with reworked random delay noise modulation - no more grit In Delay Osc mode - (LED2 Red/Off)
     POT1 = Delay Mod Rate
     POT2 = Delay Mod Depth